 “Raw diets usually contain some or all of the following: muscle meat from animals (often still on the bone); bones (whole or ground); organ meats (e.g., liver, kidney); raw eggs; raw vegetables and/or fruit; and possibly some dairy products, such as unpasteurized yogurt or milk.
 As the name implies, the food is not cooked prior to feeding.”
 (AVMA.org)

-#1 Dogs are Not Wolves
+#1 Dogs are not wolves

 Since nearly half of supermarket chicken is tainted by feces, feeding your dog even "human grade" raw meat raises concern for transmitting potentially harmful bacteria to you and your dog: "Some of the commonly-known pathogens that can be present in meat include Salmonella, E. coli, and Campylobacter.
-Other pathogens that may contaminate raw meat include Toxoplasma gondii (the parasite that causes toxoplasmosis), Cryptosporidium, Echinococcus, Clostridium, Neospora and Sarcocystis The same applies to raw meat fed to pets.
-If the raw food isn’t adequately treated to eliminate pathogens, you could be feeding your pet potentially harmful pathogens that could cause illness in your pets and/or your family.”
+Other pathogens that may contaminate raw meat include Toxoplasma gondii (the parasite that causes toxoplasmosis), Cryptosporidium, Echinococcus, Clostridium, Neospora and Sarcocystis.
+The same applies to raw meat fed to pets.
+If raw food isn’t adequately treated to eliminate contaminants, you could be feeding your pet potentially harmful pathogens that could cause illness in your pets and/or your family.”
 (AVMA.org)

-#5.
-Ethics as an 'Animal Lover'
+#5 Ethics as an 'animal lover'

 "In their capacity to feel pain and fear, a pig is a dog is a bear is a boy." - Phillip Wollen

 #6 Environmental Sustainability

 - - - - -

-Since 2004, v-dog has seen dogs of all shapes and sizes thrive on our nutritionally complete, fully-supplemented plant-based kibble.
-We are a vegan owned and operated family business and manufacture the kibble in southern California with high quality standards and zero product recalls to date.
+Since 2005, we've seen dogs of all shapes and sizes thrive on our nutritionally complete kibble, made with clean pea protein and other healthy plant-based ingredients.
+We are a vegan-owned company and we make our products right here in California with high quality standards and zero product recalls to date.
 Hooray for healthy, cruelty-free dog food!